Tiendil/tiendil-org-content/content/posts/2024-04-01-about-book-economics-the-users-guide/en.md

 Chang says he wanted to show _"how to think about economics, not what to think"_ (page 293).

-He denies economic theories objective scientific truth and, consequently, denies economics the status of science.
+He denies economic theories an objective scientific truth and, consequently, denies economics the status of science.

 > Economic theory has always been and remains a part of politics.
 It has never been — and will not become — a science because there are no objective truths in economics that can be established independently of political and often ethical judgments.
 >